NATIVE PATHWAYS...

 Our logo is a registered trademark of Native Pathways.
 It tells the story of Dr. Valdez’s father’s journey to the spirit world.
 The late Robert C. Valdez was Shelly’s true teacher and mentor, who guided her through life’s pathways.
 The lizard honors her father’s clan, Muyushrka.
 The mountains, lighting, rain, and the hummingbird in the design were all present on the day he made his journey.
 The design includes ten directions: East, South, West, and North, as well as the 4 intermediate directions, and the two directions that are distinctive to Pueblo culture.
 Shelly shares this story to honor her father.

-My journey through Western education was bittersweet.
-The most meaningful lessons came from my parents, especially my father, who mentored me in ways no classroom could.
-These culturally grounded experiences shaped my academic path, connecting Western science with our Pueblo worldview, where education is more than a system—it is a way of life rooted in cultural knowledge and community.
-I hold a B.A. in Elementary Education (1988) and an M.A. in Bilingual Education (1991) from the College of Santa Fe, and a Ph.D. in Multicultural Teacher Education (2001) from the University of New Mexico, where I focused on Indigenous science education.
+While my experience with Western education was bittersweet, it ultimately led me to bridge Indigenous and Western knowledge systems.
+I hold a B.A. in Elementary Education (1988) and an M.A. in Bilingual Education (1991) from the College of Santa Fe, and a Ph.D. in Multicultural Teacher Education (2001) from the University of New Mexico, focusing on Indigenous science education.

 Deer Pot (1995)